tridimensionaal/Google-apps/README.md

       ```

   - **Developers**
-    - Description: The `Developers` script filters the apss, groups the apps by different categories and counts how many developers developed apps for each group.
+    - Description: The `developers` script filters the apss, groups the apps by different categories and counts how many developers have developed apps for each group.
     - How to use:
       ```bash
         pig developers.pig
       ```

   - **Best apps**
-    - Description:
+    - Description: The `best apps` script selects the best free and ad-free app by category.
     - How to use:
       ```bash
         pig best_apps.pig